domaindrivendev/Swashbuckle.WebApi/README.md

                 c.EnableOAuth2Support("test-client-id", "test-realm", "Swagger UI");
             });

-__NOTE:__ These only define the schemes and need to be coupled with a corresponding "security" property at the document or operation level to indicate which schemes are required for an operation.
+__NOTE:__ These only define the schemes and need to be coupled with a corresponding "security" property at the document or operation level to indicate which schemes are required for each operation.
 To do this, you'll need to implement a custom IDocumentFilter and/or IOperationFilter to set these properties according to your specific authorization implementation

-If you're API supports the OAuth2 Implicit flow, and you've described it correctly, according to the Swagger 2.0 specification, you can enable UI support as shown above.
+* If you're API supports the OAuth2 Implicit flow, and you've described it correctly, according to the Swagger 2.0 specification, you can enable UI support as shown above.

 ### Customize the Operation Listing ###

-If necessary, you can provide custom strategies to exclude from, group and sort the list of Operations in a Swagger document:
+If necessary, you can provide custom strategies to group and sort the list of Operations in a Swagger document:

     httpConfiguration
         .EnableSwagger(c =>